-Pursuant to Mr. Knuettel's employment agreement, in the event he is involuntarily terminated by the Company other than for "Cause" or if he resigns for "Good Reason," he is entitled to receive (i) six months of salary at the same rate existing immediately prior to his termination, (ii) if and only if the target for the cash bonus has been set, a prorated amount of the cash bonus, as determined in good faith by the Board in its sole discretion, (iii) vesting of all outstanding options with time-based vesting, and (iv) coverage of 18 months of group medical, dental and/or vision benefits under the Consolidated

-Omnibus Budget Reconciliation Act of 1985, as amended, if he elects to continue such benefits.
-"Cause" and "Good Reason" are each defined in the Employment Agreement.
+Pursuant to Mr. Knuettel's employment agreement, in the event he is involuntarily terminated family relationships with any director, executive officer or any person nominated or chosen by the Company other than for "Cause" to become a director or if he resigns for "Good Reason," he is entitled to receive (i) six months of salary at the same rate existing immediately prior to his termination, (ii) if and only if the target for the cash bonus has been set, a prorated amount executive officer of the cash bonus, Company.
+Except as determined in good faith by the Board in its sole discretion, (iii) vesting of all outstanding options with time-based vesting, and (iv) coverage of 18 months of group medical, dental and/or vision benefits under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, if he elects to continue such benefits.
+"Cause" and "Good Reason" are each defined disclosed in the Employment Agreement.

 Finally, Mr. Knuettel agreed to certain non-solicitation and non-competition provisions for a period of 12 months following termination and to certain confidentiality obligations.
-Additional terms and conditions are set forth in the Employment Agreement.
+Additional terms and conditions Annual Report, there are set forth in the Employment Agreement.

 Pursuant to the terms of the Employment Agreement, the parties agreed that Camden would cease to provide services to the Company and the Company would no longer be obligated to make any payment of fees under the Consultant Agreement.
-Services provided under the Employment Agreement would be considered services under the Consultant Agreement, solely with respect to vesting and for purposes of determining the exercise period under any equity award with respect to any equity grant to Mr. Knuettel or Camden.
-In addition, Camden will be entitled to payment for services rendered through April 30, 2024, together with the amount evidenced by the Camden Promissory Note.
+Services provided under the Employment Agreement would be considered services under the Consultant Agreement, solely with respect to vesting and for purposes of determining the exercise period under any equity award with respect to any equity grant to related party transactions involving Mr. Knuettel or Camden.
+In addition, Camden will any member of his immediate family required to be entitled disclosed pursuant to payment for services rendered through April 30, 2024, together with the amount evidenced by the Camden Promissory Note.
+Item 404(a) of Regulation S-K.